Tax Management India. Com

 X X X X Extracts X X X X

-..... ear there was any performance incentive received and shown by the assessee in his return of income.
+..... assessment year there was any performance incentive received and shown by the assessee in his return of income.
 There upon, the learned A.R. filed a copy of return filed by the assessee for assessment year 2006-07 and submitted that assessee had joined M/s SSL TTK Ltd. only in March, 2006 as an employee and was not in receipt of any performance incentive for financial year 2005-06 from the said company.
 Learned A.R. submitted that prior to March, 2006 assessee was working with T.V.
-Sundaram Iyengar Sons Ltd. and the salary received therefrom along with one month salary received from SSL TTK Ltd. was duly shown in the return of income for assessment year 2006-07.
+Sundaram Iyengar & Sons Ltd. and the salary received therefrom along with one month salary received from SSL TTK Ltd. was duly shown in the return of income for assessment year 2006-07.
 Copy of SARAL tax return for assessment year 2006-07 was placed on record at page No.22 of paper-book.
 In so far as the statement in the letter of SSL TTK Ltd., regarding past performance incentive, learned A.R. submitted that the said company was using a standardized template for all employees while giving performance incentive, and hence this aberrance.
 6. Per contra, learned D.R. submitted that a same amount was admittedly taxed twice both for the assessment year 2007-08 and 2008-09.
-He further stated that tax credit could be .....
+He further stated that tax credit .....

 X X X X Extracts X X X X